timofeysie/acknowledge/notes/Core Java.md

     assert hasValidState(): "Construction failed - not valid state.";
     assert hasValidState(): this; // //check the class invariant
 ```
-- assertions enabled using an argument -enableassertions, or -ea at runtime or -disableassertions, or -da to disable (packageName or className for granularity)
+- assertions are enabled using a javac argument -enableassertions, or -ea at runtime or -disableassertions, or -da to disable (packageName or className for granularity)
 - use assertions to provide feedback to yourself or your developer team
 (state things that you (supposedly) know to be true).